300,000 join pro-Palestinian rally in London as scores of counter-protesters arrested | KRDO

 300,000 join pro-Palestinian rally in London as scores of counter-protesters arrested

-By Livvy Doherty, Dan Wright, Eve Brennan, Niamh Kennedy, Radina Gigova, Eve Brennan and Sophie Tanno, CNN
+By Livvy Doherty, Dan Wright, Eve Brennan, Niamh Kennedy, Radina Gigova, and Sophie Tanno, CNN

 London, UK (CNN) — Around 300,000 people turned out for a large pro-Palestinian rally in London on Saturday as police arrested scores of counter-protesters for attempting to confront the marchers.